stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

-It's like they all-- they're all part of the same genus but they're slightly different variations on species.
+It's like they're all part of the same genus but they're slightly different variations on species.

 #### BEN

 Yeah.
-Fundamentally, we realized that this was a problem I think about fifteen episodes in.
+Fundamentally, we realised that this was a problem I think about fifteen episodes in.

 #### TIM